 The 2013 championship had been shared by Calvin, Hope, and Kalamazoo.
 The three-way tie was unprecedented, with Calvin upsetting the Hornets 6-3 in an early season match to snap a 55-match MIAA winning streak.
 Kalamazoo got revenge on the Knights later in the season, defeating Calvin 6-1 to win the MIAA tournament.
 The vacated title for Kalamazoo meant Calvin and Hope were declared co-champions, ending Kalamazoo's string of 74 consecutive championships or co-championships.

 From April 15, 1935, to April 22, 1962, Kalamazoo won 155 straight MIAA dual meets.
 From 1962 to the April 15, 2003 loss to Hope, the Hornets won 241 in-a-row.
 Kalamazoo posted a 54-0 conference dual meet record after their 2003 loss thru the 2012 season.
 Since 1935, Kalamazoo has a conference dual match record of 457-2.

 MIAA member schools are active in Division III of the NCAA, both as participants and tournament hosts, as well as being involved in the governance of the Association.

-Since 1990, MIAA member colleges have won 21 national Division III championships.
+Since 1990, MIAA member colleges have won 23 national Division III championships.
 NCAA Division III history was made in 1991-92 when the MIAA claimed two national championships in basketball -- Calvin the men’s title and Alma the women’s.
-The league has had 97 individual NCAA national championship performances since 1978.
+During the decade of the 2010s, MIAA teams have been the NCAA volleyball champion four times, Calvin in 2010, 2013 and 2016 and Hope in 2014.
+The league has had 98 individual NCAA national championship performances since 1978.